 Contact the manufacturer for specific recommendations if using an air-assisted reel in lodged soybeans.
-When the reel is moved forward to pick up lodged plants, the performance of air-assisted reels decreases.
-Consider pivoting the down tubes above the crop if this option is available or removing the entire air manifold.
+Moving the reel forward to pick up lodged plants decreases the performance of air-assisted reels.
+Pivot the down tubes above the crop if this option is available or remove the entire air manifold.

 Operate the reel as low as necessary to pick up lodged plants without causing them to ride over the top of the reel.
 Raise the reel if this happens.

-If the plants are badly lodged in one direction, try adding vine lifters to the cutter bar and harvesting at a 30 degree angle to the direction of the lodging.
-If this doesn’t work, harvest all the lodged plants in the direction opposite to way they are leaning.
+When the plants are lodged in one direction, use vine lifters and travel at a 30-degree angle to the direction of lodging.
+Alternatively, harvest the lodged plants traveling opposite to direction they are leaning.

-Try increasing the reel speed in relation to the ground speed.
-This sounds easy, but it can be challenging to find the correct ground speed and reel speed combination in lodged beans having brittle pods.
-If the ground speed is too fast in relation to the speed of the reel, the cutter bar will ride over some of the plants.
-If the reel speed is set too fast in relation to the ground speed, the reel can beat the beans out of the pods.
-The reel should run 10 to 20 percent faster than the ground speed under ideal conditions.
-However, if the beans are lodged, increase the reel speed incrementally up to a maximum of 50 percent faster than the ground speed if necessary.
-If the reel is causing shattering, decrease the speed of the reel just to the point that the shattering stops.
-If the cutter bar begins riding over lodged plants, you will need to decrease your ground speed.
+Increase the reel speed relative to the ground speed.
+It may be challenging to maintain the correct ground and reel speed combination in lodged beans with brittle pods.
+When ground speed is too fast relative to reel speed, the cutter bar will ride over some plants.
+When the reel speed is too fast relative to ground speed, the reel may shatter the pods.
+The reel should run 10 to 20 percent faster than ground speed under ideal conditions.
+However, in lodged beans, increase the reel speed incrementally up to a maximum of 50 percent faster than the ground speed.
+If the reel is shattering pods, decrease the reel speed to the point when the shattering stops.
+If the cutter bar rides over lodged plants, decrease your ground speed.

-Make one adjustment at a time and stop frequently to evaluate your progress towards reducing gathering losses.
+Make one adjustment at a time and frequently stop to evaluate your progress in reducing gathering losses.

-Finally, producers that had significant lodging at harvest should try to identify the cause or causes of the lodging.
-The most likely causes are excessive rainfall or irrigation during the vegetative and early reproductive stages, high populations, low potassium soil test levels and variety selection.
-Soybean varieties differ in their susceptibility to lodging and producers should consider this characteristic when selecting varieties.
+Finally, try to identify the cause or causes of the lodging.
+The most likely causes are excessive rainfall or irrigation during the vegetative and early reproductive stages, high populations, low potassium soil test levels, and variety selection.
+Soybean varieties differ in susceptibility to lodging, and producers should consider this characteristic when selecting varieties.

-Varietal differences are clearly depicted in Photo 2 taken at the MSU soybean variety performance trial near Hamilton, Michigan in 2016.
-The two varieties were planted at the same planting rate (160,000 seeds per acre), fertilized the same and experienced the same weather conditions.
-However, the variety on the left is badly lodged and the variety on the right is standing well.
-Planting date may also affect the potential to lodge as mid-May to mid-June planting dates generally produce the tallest plants.
+Varietal resistance to lodging is depicted in Photo 2, taken at the MSU soybean variety performance trial near Hamilton, Michigan, in 2016.
+The two varieties were planted at the same planting rate (160,000 seeds per acre), fertilized the same, and experienced the same weather conditions.
+The variety on the left is badly lodged, and the variety on the right is standing well.
+Planting dates may also affect the potential to lodge as mid-May to mid-June planting dates generally produce the tallest plants.

-This article was produced by the SMaRT project (Soybean Management and Research Technology).
-The SMaRT project was developed to help Michigan producers increase soybean yields and farm profitability.
-The SMaRT project is a partnership between MSU Extension and the Michigan Soybean Checkoff program.
+This article was produced by a partnership between MSU Extension and the Michigan Soybean Checkoff program.